Skip to content

 Output

-• output (string): Formatted summary including total credit locked, weekly recovery progress, and current stage
+• output (string): Formatted summary including total credit locked, weekly recovered amount, and current module stage

 Error Handling